tanfiona/CausalNewsCorpus/evaluation/README.md

 # CASE-2022 Event Causality Subtask 1 - Evaluation Script

 ## Submission instructions
 The script takes one prediction file as the input.
-This file must be a JSON file named "submission.json", which is formatted as follows.
+Your submission file must be a JSON file which is then zipped.
+We will only take the first file in the zip folder, so do not zip multiple files together.

 {"index": 0, "prediction": 1}<br>
 {"index": 1, "prediction": 0}<br>